ANTH 204: Library tips for your critical review assignment

 **IMPORTANT TIPS:

-- Be sure to choose recent issues of the relevant journals, between 2010 and now
+- Be sure to choose recent issues of the relevant journals

 - Be sure to select full-length research articles, NOT book reviews, literature reviews, systematic reviews, commentaries, news items, introductions, conclusions or editorials.
 See also Evaluating Sources below.

 - Journal and publisher web sites can sometimes lead you astray to non-academic articles.
-Make sure the article you choose is in the journal you wanted, and meets the criteria discussed with your prof. See: Is it scholarly?
+Make sure the article you choose is in the journal you wanted, and meets the criteria required by your prof.

 IS IT SCHOLARLY/ACADEMIC/PEER-REVIEWED?